 No, whole home softeners and water filter combos won’t affect your home’s water flow rate – not if you buy the right-sized system for your water usage.
 Check our section on system capacity and water pressure/ flow rate for more information.

 I can’t afford a whole house filter and softener combo, but I still want their benefits.
 What can I do?

-One more affordable option is to purchase a whole-home water softener or conditioner, and a separate point-of-use water filter.
+A more affordable alternative to a POE water filter softener combo is to purchase a whole-home water softener or conditioner, and a separate point-of-use water filter.
 Certain types of POU filters are much more affordable than point-of-entry systems.
-For instance, water pitcher filters cost less than $30.
-They typically use a charcoal or coconut shell carbon filter to remove some of the most common contaminants from a city water supply, including heavy metals, fluoride, and chlorine and chloramine taste and odor.
+For instance, water pitcher filters cost less than $70 and can remove many of the most common contaminants from a city water supply, including heavy metals, fluoride, chlorine, chloramine, and more.